farisachugthai/viconf/README.md

 ![Screenshot](./images/neodark_statuslines.png)

-While still a work-in-progress, this repository houses a collection of initialization files I use to run Neovim on Linux, Windows 10, and [Termux](https://www.github.com/termux/termuxapp) on Android.
+While still a work-in-progress, this repository houses a collection of initialization file I use to run Neovim on Linux, Windows 10, and [Termux](https://www.github.com/termux/termuxapp) on Android.

 ## Vim